 A boulder blocking a Mexican cave was moved.
 Hidden inside were human skeletons and the remains of sharks and blood-sucking bats.

-Researchers carrying out work at a Mayan burial site in Mexico said this week they found a sealed-off cave that contained human skeletons, along with the remains of over 20 types of animals.
+Researchers carrying out work at a Mayan burial site in Mexico said this week they found a sealed-off cave that contained human skeletons, along with the remains of over 20 types of animals — inlcuding tiger sharks, blood-sucking bats and multiple reptiles.

 The research work is being conducted in Tulum by Mexico's federal Ministry of Culture, through the country's National Institute of Anthropology and History, according to a news release from the institute.